22/11/2024

 It’s vital to keep open and honest communication with creditors.
 The FCA’s advice on how businesses should behave in these talks ensures everyone is treated fairly.
 When businesses and creditors want the same thing, it makes negotiations easier.
 This is very important for both keeping the business running and getting out of debt.

-Creditor negotiations
+creditor negotiations

 The Pension Schemes Act 2021 gives new powers to the Pension Regulator.
 This affects talks about certain pension schemes and includes serious penalties for breaking the rules.
 It highlights the importance of following the law closely and keeping good communication between all involved.